 Does Teen Clinic offer STI testing, or is it only for birth control?

 Yes!
 Teen Clinic does offer a variety of services, including STI testing.
 You will need to make an appointment for most of our services though.
 Click here to see which things we can do in an appointment or on a walk-in basis!

-HIV testing is offered once a month on a first come, first served basis.
+HIV testing is offered twice a month on a first come, first served basis.
 It is important to get tested because most STIs show little or even no symptoms at all.
 To find our next HIV testing date, click here.

 What if I don’t have a job–can I still come to Teen Clinic?